kesha-antonov/react-native-background-downloader/README.md

 This API handles your downloads separately from your app and only keeps it informed using delegates (Read: [Downloading Files in the Background](https://developer.apple.com/documentation/foundation/url_loading_system/downloading_files_in_the_background)).

-On Android we are simulating this process with a wonderful library called [Fetch2](https://github.com/tonyofrancis/Fetch)
+On Android we are simulating this process with [DownloadManager](https://developer.android.com/reference/android/app/DownloadManager)

 The real challenge of using this method is making sure the app's UI is always up-to-date with the downloads that are happening in another process because your app might startup from scratch while the downloads are still running.